Skip to content

 fn format_str(s string, p BF_param) string

-format_str returns a string formatted according to the options set in p.
+format_str returns the s formatted, according to the options set in p.

 fn format_str_sb #